QuantEcon/lecture-python-intro/lectures/cobweb.md

     return next_price
 ```

-Let's try to understand how prices will evolve using a 45 degree diagram, which is a tool for studying one-dimensional dynamics.
+Let's try to understand how prices will evolve using a 45-degree diagram, which is a tool for studying one-dimensional dynamics.

-The function `plot45` defined below helps us draw the 45 degree diagram.
+The function `plot45` defined below helps us draw the 45-degree diagram.

 ```{code-cell} ipython3
 :tags: [hide-input]